Jean Bricaud

 Jean (or Joanny) Bricaud (11 February 1881, Neuville-sur-Ain, Ain – 24 February 1934), also known as Tau Jean II, was a French student of the occult and esoteric matters.
 Bricaud was heavily involved in the French neo-Gnostic movement.
-He was consecrated a Gnostic bishop on 21 July 1913 by bishop Louis-Marie-François Giraud.
-He was the Patriarch of the Église Gnostique Universelle (French for "Universal Gnostic Church") and a central figure in the various lines of the apostolic succession of subsequent Gnostic churches, as well as a spiritual heir of Jules Doinel (Valentinus II).
+He was a Gnostic bishop and the Patriarch of the Église Gnostique Universelle (French for "Universal Gnostic Church") and a central figure in the various lines of the apostolic succession of subsequent Gnostic churches, as well as a spiritual heir of Jules Doinel (Valentinus II).
 From 1916 he was head of the Ordre Martiniste.
 He was a friend of the occultists Papus and August Vandekerkhove.

+Episcopal lineages

+In 1901, Bricaud was originally consecrated by Léonce Fabre des Essarts as Tau Johannes, Bishop of Lyon, within Jules Doinel's Gnostic Church of France founded in 1890.
+Doinel had claimed to have been consecrated by the spirits of dead Cathars during a spiritual experience and des Essarts owed his episcopal lineage to him, thereby placing them outside of a lineage of apostolic succession typically accepted as valid by other churches.

+In addition to his consecration by Fabre des Essarts, however, Bricaud would acquire other episcopal lineages via re-consecration.
+Notably, he would be consecrated again as a bishop on 21 July 1913 by Louis-Marie-François Giraud, who was down-line of René Vilatte in the Syrian Orthodox Church's lineage of apostolic succession.